Montana/travis-ngrok-workaround/README.md

-# travis-ngrok-workaround
+# Using ngrok to live debug your Travis builds

-Debug your Travis CI builds using ngrok, this method will for now let you live-debug your builds as `tmate` will no longer be maintaining their project.
+Last night I did some digging and found out `tmate` will be deprecated.
+So let's now debug your Travis CI builds using ngrok, this method will for now let you live-debug your builds as I said `tmate` will no longer be maintaining their project.
 Add the following to your `.travis.yml`:

 ```yaml
 env: